wickwirew/PureSQL/README.md

 ```

 ## Create a puresql.yaml Configuration
 In the root of the project where you want everything to live, create an `puresql.yaml` file.
+For xcode projects it should live in the same directory as the `.xcodeproj`.
+For SPM packages it should live in the same directory as the `Package.swift`.
 ```yaml
 # puresql.yaml